 “Finnish people love their summer and so do I. I enjoyed the long sunny days, bathing in the lake and warming up in their traditional sauna.”

 “There we women were dressed in black abaya from head to toe, a hot and uncomfortable novelty, but we were generously allowed into the glittering, mirror-mosaic interiors of the mosques where rich carpets from wall to wall provided seating for thousands of pilgrims, all of them happy to see us, non-Muslims, in their holiest of places.”

-"Each evening we sat down with iPads, tea, maps and guide books, and figured out the route for the next day.
-In those 10 days we saw so many incredible things that I never ever expected when first setting off."
+“Each evening we sat down with iPads, tea, maps and guidebooks, and figured out the route for the next day.
+In those ten days, we saw so many incredible things that I never ever expected when first setting off.”

-"The entire six months we were away were filled with feelings of incredulous awe and appreciation.
-Both of the unparalleled scenes of nature in front of me that had remained for so long, as well as a humble appreciation for the daily realities and routines of the people around us."
+“The entire six months were filled with feelings of incredulous awe and appreciation—both of the unparalleled scenes of nature, and a humble appreciation for the daily realities and routines of the people around us.”

 “On our first night I was so tired from the 33hr door to door travel but I just wanted to cram it all in.
 Times Square, yellow cabs, hot-dog stands and sky-scrapers that made Auckland buildings look like match-sticks.”